Lieven Boeve: Research career

 In 1995 Boeve obtained his doctoral degree in Theology with a dissertation on the reception of postmodernity in theology.
 In 1997 he became part-time instructor at the KU Leuven, in 1999 he became full-time instructor.
-Between 1998 and 2003 he also lectured at the Faculty of Theology of the Université catholique de Louvain, Louvain-la-Neuve.
+Between 1998 and 2003, he also lectured at the Faculty of Theology of the Université catholique de Louvain, Louvain-la-Neuve.

 In 2000 he set up a research group Theology in a Postmodern Context, supporting about ten research and doctoral projects on a.o. the study of the ‘theological method’, Christian faith in the actual culture, and the relation between philosophy and theology.
 Meanwhile, he is also the coordinator of the GOA project on The Normativity of History, conducting historical-systematic research, and the interdisciplinary research group Anthropos.

 From 2005 until 2009 Boeve was the international chair of the European Society of Catholic Theology.

+In 2017 he was director-general of Catholic Education Flanders.

 Publications

-In 2003 Boeve published Interrupting Tradition.
+In 2003, Boeve published Interrupting Tradition.
 An Essay on Christian Faith in a Postmondern Context, followed by a second more methodological work on the relation between theology and the actual context: God Interrupts History.
 Theology in a Time of Upheaval.

 In 2013 he edited Tradition and the Normativity of History, together with Terrence Merrigan.

-In 2014 he published Lyotard and Theology.
+In 2014, he published Lyotard and Theology.
 Beyond the Christian master narrative of love.

-In addition Boeve continued his reflections on the relationship between theology and the postmodern society in the book on theology in the university, the church and society, published in 2016, where he traces four models of Christian Identity in a Post-Christian society.
-He also published several articles in scientific journals and books.
+In 2016, he continued his reflections on the relationship between theology and the postmodern society in Theology at the Crossroads of University, Church and Society, published in 2016, where he traces four models of Christian Identity in a Post-Christian society.

+In 2019, he published The Gospel according to Lieven Boeve, a book on education.

+He has also published several articles in scientific journals and books.

 Personal life

-Lieven Boeve lives in Leuven together with his wife Maryleen Verhavert and their three children.
+Lieven Boeve lives in Leuven together with his wife and three children.